davidtchiu/davidtchiu.github.io/teaching/cs475/tut2/index.md

 }
 ```
 In the code above, notice:
-1. Main simply sends along an employee's address (using the `&` operator), not their entire content!
+1. The main function simply passes along an employee's memory address (using the `&` operator).
-2. If `increaseSalary()` knows where to go to reach the affected employee, then any changes to it are done directly!
-No need to return the employee anymore.
-(That's what we remember doing in Java!)
+2. If `increaseSalary(&david)` knows where to go to reach the affected employee, and any changes to it are done directly to the struct!
+No need to return the employee as a whole anymore.
 3. **Important:** When `p` is a pointer to a `struct`, you can de-refernce one of `p`'s members using either:
-   - `(*p).member = expression` -- this de-references `p` first, then applies the usual dot notation to access its member.
+   - `(*p).member = expression;` -- this de-references `p` first, then applies the usual dot notation to access its member.
-   - Or a nice shortcut is usually done in practice: `p->member = expression`
+   - Or a nice shortcut is usually done in practice: `p->member = expression;`